johnthagen/python-blueprint/README.md

 and open <http://127.0.0.1:8000> in a browser.

-Each time the `master` Git branch is updated, the [`.github/workflows/pages.yml`](.github/workflows/pages.yml) GitHub Action will automatically build the user guide and publish it to [GitHub Pages](https://pages.github.com/).
+Each time the `main` Git branch is updated, the [`.github/workflows/pages.yml`](.github/workflows/pages.yml) GitHub Action will automatically build the user guide and publish it to [GitHub Pages](https://pages.github.com/).
 This is configured in the `docs_github_pages` Nox session.
 This hosted user guide